vsenxx/isongn/README.md

 isongn is written in Go with minimal dependencies so it should run on all platforms.

+For scripting, isongn uses [bscript](https://github.com/uzudil/bscript).
+The language is [similar](https://github.com/uzudil/benji4000/wiki/LanguageFeatures) to modern JavaScript.

 ## How to use isongn

+You can create games without writing any golang code.
+With a single config file and your assets in a dir, you're ready to set the retro gaming scene on [fire](https://uzudil.itch.io/the-curse-of-svaltfen)!

-Please see the [User Guide](https://github.com/uzudil/isongn/wiki/Isongn-User-Guide) about how to use isongn to make your own games.
+Please see the [User Guide](https://github.com/uzudil/isongn/wiki/Isongn-User-Guide) for more info about how to make your own games.

-## Plans!

-Currently only a basic editor is supported however, coming soon I plan to add:
-- sound support
-- scripting support (you will be able to make games without any golang code)
-- creatures/animated blocks
-- intelligent/scripted editor (walls/beaches/etc)

 2021 (c) Gabor Torok, MIT License